 - i.
 The fund will advise the exiting employer as well as the letting authority and/or other relevant scheme employers of its decision to make an exit credit determination under Regulation 64. - ii.
-Subject to any risk sharing or other arrangements and factors discussed above, when determining the cessation funding position the fund will generally make an assessment based on the value of contributions paid by the employer during their participation, the assets allocated when they joined the fund and the respective investment returns earned on both. - iii.
 The fund will also factor in if any contributions due or monies owed to the fund remain unpaid by the employer at the cessation date.
-If this is the case, the fund's default position will be to deduct these from any exit credit payment. - iv.
-The final decision will be made by the Head of Pensions Administration, in conjunction with advice from the fund's actuary and/or legal advisors where necessary, in consideration of the points held within this policy. - v.
+If this is the case, the fund's default position will be to deduct these from any exit credit payment. - iii.
+The final decision will be made by the pension manager, in conjunction with advice from the fund's actuary and/or legal advisors where necessary, in consideration of the points held within this policy. - iv.
 The fund accepts that there may be some situations that are bespoke in nature and do not fall into any of the categories above.
 In these situations the fund will discuss its approach to determining an exit credit with all affected parties.
-The decision of the fund in these instances is final. - vi.
+The decision of the fund in these instances is final. - v.
 The guidelines above at point v) in the 'Admitted bodies' section, and at points i) and ii) in the 'Scheduled bodies and designating bodies' section, make reference to the Fund 'considering the approach to setting contribution rates during the employer's participation'.
 The different funding approaches, including the parameters used and how these can vary based on employer type, are covered in detail in Table 2 (section 2.2) in the FSS.
 Considering the approach taken when setting contribution rates of the exiting employer may help the fund to understand the extent to which the employer is responsible for funding the underlying liabilities on exit.
 For example, if contribution rates have always been based on ongoing assumptions then this may suggest that these are also appropriate assumptions for exit credit purposes (subject to the other considerations outlined within this policy).
 Equally, a shorter than usual funding time horizon or lower than usual probability of success parameter may reflect underlying commercial terms about how responsibility for pension risks is split between the employer and its guarantor.
-For the avoidance of doubt, each exiting employer will be considered in the round alongside the other factors mentioned above. - vii.
+For the avoidance of doubt, each exiting employer will be considered in the round alongside the other factors mentioned above. - vi.
 None of the above should be considered as fettering the fund's discretionary decision, instead it is an indication of how decisions are likely to be made.
 However it is important to bear in mind that each and every potential exit credit case will be considered by the administering authority on its own merits, and the administering authority will make its discretionary decision on that basis.